Laptop-screen-showing-website-Analytics-data

 Do you need an SEO copywriter?

-I’m an SEO copywriter with more than 10 years’ experience of writing websites and blogs for clients in a variety of industries.
+I’m Jenny Lucas, an SEO copywriter with more than 15 years’ experience in writing websites and blog articles for clients in a variety of industries.

 My work has consistently improved my clients’ website rankings, drawing more traffic and generating more sales and enquiries.